michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 * Recall - percentage of actual positives that your model correctly identified
 * F1 score - single metric that combines precision and recall

+Accountability(odpowiedzialność) e.g implementing processess to ensure that decision made by AI systems can be overriden by humans.

 Document base on Clint Bonnett videos on Plurarsight.